Online Enquiry

 NAME OF THE ROUTE DESCRIPTION NO. OF DAYS IT TAKES TO REACH UHURU PEAK

-Lemosho Route The most scenic out of all the Kilimanjaro Routes.
+Lemosho Route One of the most scenic out of all the Kilimanjaro Routes.
 7-8 Days

 Marangu Route The only route that offers accommodation in huts.
 5-6 Days

-Rongai Route The only Kilimanjaro Route that approaches Uhuru Peak from the north.
+Rongai Route The only Kilimanjaro Route that approaches Uhuru Peak from the Kenyan Plains (North).
 6-7 Days

-Northern Circuit Route The newest and the longest Kilimanjaro Route.
+Northern Circuit Route The only route that circuits through 360 degrees on the mountain.
 9-10 Days

 Shira Route This route has the highest starting elevation.
 7-8 Days